alejandroatori19/pokemon/README.md

 # pokemon
-Personal goal to create a videogame of pokemon
+Trying to create a code capable of handle the logic behind the pokemon game.